Blog

 What is hydrostripping?

-Hydrostripping is a high-pressure water process that removes reflective sheeting, adhesives, inks, and coatings from aluminum sign panels without damaging the underlying metal.
+Hydrostripping uses high-pressure water to remove reflective sheeting, adhesives, inks, and coatings from aluminum sign panels without damaging the underlying metal.

 Why is traffic sign recycling important?

-Traffic sign recycling helps reduce waste, recover material value, lower disposal costs, and support sustainability initiatives for agencies and contractors.
+Traffic sign recycling reduces waste, recovers material value, lowers disposal costs, and supports sustainability initiatives for agencies and contractors.

 Looking Ahead

-We’re excited to continue sharing more about our traffic sign recycling process, projects, and services.
+We look forward to sharing more about our traffic sign recycling process, projects, and services.

-Whether you’re a transportation agency, sign contractor, municipality, or sign shop, responsible traffic sign recycling can help you reduce waste, recover aluminum value, and support long-term sustainability goals.
-If you want to learn more about hydrostripping, sign blank recovery, or aluminum traffic sign recycling, Northwest Sign Recycling is here to help.
+Whether you represent a transportation agency, sign contractor, municipality, or sign shop, responsible traffic sign recycling can help you reduce waste, recover aluminum value, and support long-term sustainability goals.
+To learn more about hydrostripping, sign blank recovery, or aluminum traffic sign recycling, contact Northwest Sign Recycling.